Cameron Atlas

 • Delivered the closing talk at TEDxRoma, “What Future Are We Creating?”, now featured on TED.com

-• Host of The Edge of Possible, recently featured as a top 100 self-improvement podcast on Apple Podcasts
+• Host of The Edge of Possible, featured as a top 100 self-improvement podcast on Apple Podcasts

 • Runs The Edge of Possible High Performance Program, delivered to executive teams and as a private engagement for founders and CEOs